-A paper earlier this year suggested that a second moon which coalesced out of the debris may have later perished in a slow motion collision with its "big sister".
+A recent paper suggested that a second moon which coalesced out of the debris may have later perished in a slow motion collision with its "big sister".

 The second moon formed in a stable point, but several million years later drifted towards the Moon.
 The low-velocity collision would have deposited material on the backside of the moon, causing the lunar dichotomy.